stafiprotocol/developer/docs/architecture/cosmoslsd.md

 ## CosmWasm Contract

-The core part of Listake Cosmos LSD Stack is a set of CosmWasm smart contracts, CosmWasm is a smart contracting platform built for the Cosmos ecosystem.
+The core part of StaFi Cosmos LSD Stack is a set of CosmWasm smart contracts, CosmWasm is a smart contracting platform built for the Cosmos ecosystem.
 It's the Cosmos (Cosm) way of using WebAssembly (Wasm) hence the name.
 With platform contracts, developers or start-up projects can easily deploy and initialize their contracts and distribute staking rewards.

 ### StakeManager